jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the propositions of law (if any) on which the objector relies in support of the objection; and (c) the issues which the objector considers require to be determined by the Court.
-(7) The objector shall annex to the points of objection copies of any documents upon which the objector intends to rely in support of the objection:
-  Provided that where the documents upon which the objector intends to rely are numerous, the objector may annex a list of those documents instead of copies of the actual documents.
+(7) The objector shall annex to the points of objection copies of any documents upon which the objector intends to rely in support of the objection: provided that where the documents upon which the objector intends to rely are numerous, the objector may annex a list of those documents instead of copies of the actual documents.
 (8) If the objector fails to serve on the Commissioner the points of objection within the period referred to in subsection (5), or within such further period as may be allowed under subsection (12), the objection shall be deemed to be withdrawn and the Commissioner shall not be required to take any further steps in relation to the objection.
 (9) Where under this section an objection is to be referred directly to the High Court, the Commissioner shall, within 3 months after the date of service of the points of objection or within such further period as may be allowed under subsection (12), state and sign a case which shall comprise—
   (a) a notice in the prescribed form containing—